Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Behavior of Russian State Media and Associated Telegram Channels

 \subsection{Topics Specific to Russian News Websites}

 Having explored the shared content amongst Russian news and Telegram channels, we now analyze the content specific to our set of Russian news websites.
-We cluster only the set of paragraphs from Russian sites that did not have a corresponding Telegram message in our dataset (17,357~paragraphs from 120,198~articles).
+We cluster only the set of paragraphs from Russian sites that did not have a corresponding Telegram message in our dataset (727,357~paragraphs from 120,198~articles).
 Across this clustering, each paragraph had an average 0.926~cosine similarity with their respective cluster center.
-Each cluster has an average similarity of 0.0674~with other clusters in the dataset, illustrating the semantic cohesiveness of our clusters.
+Each cluster has an average similarity of 0.0674~with other clusters in the dataset.

-As seen in Table~\ref{tab:shared-disinct-content}, the most common topic specific to Russian news websites concerned the extraction of gas from Ukraine to Europe; an estimated 635~articles across our 16~news websites were associated with this topic.
+As seen in Table~\ref{tab:shared-disinct-content}, the most common topic specific to Russian news websites concerned the extraction of gas from Ukraine to Europe; an estimated 635~articles (note, not paragraphs) across our 16~news websites were associated with this topic.
 As noted by others, following the Russian invasion, the sanctions on Russian gas and oil to Europe have caused enormous major economic fallout~\cite{Soldatkin2022} and we see mentions of this topic repeated across our Russian media ecosystem.
 Besides content concerning the shipment of gas from Ukraine to Europe, we further see content about protests in Iran that followed the death of Mahsa Amini on September 16, 2022 (436~articles) and calls for peace talks between Russia and Ukraine (197~articles).